 Pulp manufacturer.
-Information on the type of pulp.
+Information on pulp - producer, name, production site, type of pulp (such as ECF, TCF etc., market pulp or not).
 Specific requirements may apply to individual pulp types.

-\mathcal{A} Description of the above points in the web-based application tool.
+Description of the above points in the web-based application tool.